 Personal safety starts with the individual.
-Students and staff are encouraged to be responsible for their own security.
+Students and staff are encouraged to be responsible for their own safety and security.
 To create and maintain the highest level of safety and security it takes a cooperative approach from both the individual (personal safety habits) and the university (campus resources and procedures).
-Campus Safety shares and promotes campus safety procedures, services and safety reminders in many forms.
+Campus Safety shares and promotes campus safety procedures, services, and safety reminders in many forms.
 All new students receive various communications on Campus Safety programs and services throughout the registration process.
-New employees are provided a Safety and Security briefing during orientation.
 Students, staff and visitors are encouraged to view the personal safety tips that are available on the Campus Safety website.
 University emergency response plans are available on the Emergency Programs website.